Amoy dialect: Special characteristics

 The spoken Amoy dialect preserves many of the sounds and words from Old Chinese.
 However, the vocabulary of Amoy was also influenced in its early stages by the Minyue languages spoken by the ancient Minyue peoples.
 Spoken Amoy is known for its extensive use of nasalization.

 Unlike Mandarin, the Amoy dialect distinguishes between voiced and voiceless unaspirated initial consonants (Mandarin has no voicing of initial consonants).
 Unlike English, it differentiates between unaspirated and aspirated voiceless initial consonants (as Mandarin does too).
 In less technical terms, native Amoy speakers have little difficulty in hearing the difference between the following syllables:

 However, these fully voiced consonants did not derive from the Early Middle Chinese voiced obstruents, but rather from fortition of nasal initials.

-Accents

-A comparison between Amoy and other Southern Min languages can be found there.

 Tones

-Amoy is similar to other Southern Min variants in that it makes use of five tones, though only two in checked syllables.
-The tones are traditionally numbered from 1 through 8, with 4 and 8 being the checked tones, but those numbered 2 and 6 are identical in most regions.
+Amoy is similar to other Southern Min variants in that it largely preserves the Middle Chinese tone system of six distinct tones in syllables which do not end in a stop consonant and two tones in syllables which do end in a stop consonant (the checked tones).
+The tones are traditionally numbered from 1 through 8, with 4 and 8 being the checked tones.
+The distinction between tones 2 and 6 has been lost among most speakers.